lhickey87/OrderBook/README.md

-## Design Overview
+## Introduction
 I have linked two David Gross talks below which were significant inspirations when designing my low-latency orderbook.
-In these talks he shows that whilst Node containers like std::map can have more desirable worst-case time complexities, when building a low-latency application such as an orderbook these data structures are not optimal primarily because they have very poor cache locality and even though we may be performing less operations, the cost of cache misses result in performance decline.
+In these talks he shows that whilst Node containers like std::map can have more desirable worst-case time complexities, when building a low-latency application such as an orderbook these data structures are not optimal primarily because they have very poor cache locality and even th ough we may be performing less operations, the cost of cache misses result in performance decline.
 Whilst more cache friendly data structures like std::vector have a less desirable worst-case time complexity for adding and removing, his benchmarks show that the performance gained from avoiding cache-misses outweighs potentially having to do more operations.

 In order to squeeze as much performance as possible out of every component in the program, I focused on the following: